induzo/gocom/http/middleware/writablecontext/README.md

 func Middleware(next http.Handler) http.Handler
 ```

+Middleware is a middleware that adds a writable context to the request.

 ## type Key

+Key is the type for the context key.

 ```go
 type Key string
 ```

 ## type Store

+Store is a map of key/value pairs for the context.

 ```go
 type Store map[string]any